 It is not essential to tip the guides who take you around in national parks and other reserves, but it is recommended.
 The recipient will greatly appreciate the money; assuming the service has been good, anything from Ush5,000 to Ush20,000 is fine.

-In some African destinations, it’s unusual for self-guided travelers to walk anywhere without a self-appointed guide forcibly becoming their guide and expecting a tip for his work.
-This sort of behavior is comparatively unusual in Uganda.
+In some African destinations, it’s unusual for self-guided travellers to walk anywhere without a self-appointed guide forcibly becoming their guide and expecting a tip for his work.
+This sort of behaviour is comparatively unusual in Uganda.
 Still, if you accept the services of a freelance guide, it would be best if you clarify that the final price also includes the tip.